 Use small bowls to add dimension

-Bowls can be used as a part of your board for things like toppings and sauces.
-I love to add things like syrup, chocolate chips and nutella into bowls and place them on the board.
+I love to use bowls as a part of our board for things like toppings and sauces.
+Things like syrup, chocolate chips and nutella fit perfectly into bowls to place them on the board.
 They make the perfect toppings if we’re having pancakes or waffles.
+The great thing about a breakfast board is that it you can customize it completely to your family’s needs.
+If you are hosting guests in your home for a brunch you can customize it for your guests as well.

 Make your hot dishes last